Jump to the content

 When it knocked on her door in Yangoon shortly after the coup on February 1, 2021 in the morning, Thayet*knew what would happen.
 Soldiers and armed employees asked for admission and searched for the house, but without finding what they are looking for - their parents and brothers were subordinate to them, their sister, who was a "subversive activist" on a list of the military, had fled to Thailand shortly before the military coup.
 Thayet also felt monitored everywhere by the military and followed her sister to Thailand.

-Thayet is one of around 300,000 people who have passed the over 2,000 -kilometer border between Myanmar and Thailand illegally - a number that the research team "Equality Myanmar", a project partner of Terre des Hommes, has also determined the location of the refugees in camp along the border area of Myanmar.
-There, thousands of internal displaced persons hide from the regular air force attacks of the military junta.
-The refugees move to "Temporary Safe Area", i.e. on a safe terrain, but where war can break out and their provisional accommodations can be destroyed.
-Then they are in a bad location, because the military is driving them more and more towards the Salween River, the border with Thailand.
-The Thai authorities let the refugees into the country, but refuse any help they urgently need.
-The government refers to not signed the Geneva Refugee Convention of 1951; Partner organizations of Terre des Hommes believe that Thailand has ratified the UN Convention on the Rights of Children, which in Article 22 requires the protection and legal status of refugee children.
+Thayet is one of around 300,000 people who have illegally crossed the more than 2,000 kilometre long border between Myanmar and Thailand since the coup - a number determined by the research team "Equality Myanmar", a project partner of Terre des Hommes , which also analyses the situation of refugees in camps along the Myanmar border region.
+Thousands of internally displaced people are hiding there from the regular air raids by the military junta.
+The refugees move in "Temporary Safe Areas", i.e. on territory that is currently safe, but where war could break out at any time and their makeshift shelters could be destroyed.
+Then they are in a dire situation because the military is driving them ever closer to the Salween River, the border with Thailand.
+The Thai authorities allow the refugees into the country but refuse to give them any help they urgently need.
+The government claims that it has not signed the 1951 Geneva Convention on Refugees; Terre des Hommes ' partner organizations counter that Thailand has ratified the UN Convention on the Rights of the Child, which requires the protection and legal status of refugee children in Article 22.

 "Shrinking Spaces": In many parts of the world, Freihe